Nepal’s Annapurna Circuit trek didn’t make the first cut of our respective **25 Things To Do Before I Die lists. But maybe it should have.

 - Trekking Permit: You are required to obtain an Annapurna Conservation Area Permit (ACAP) and a TIMS card (Tourist Information Management System).
 This is very easy to do this yourself in Pokhara with several passport photos (btw, the Pokhara office is open on Saturdays despite what the travel agents and local shop owners may tell you) for 2,000 Nepalese rupees (NPR)/$30.
 Alternatively, a travel agent can arrange both for 2,200 NPR.

 - Porters and guides: It is possible to trek the Annapurna Circuit without a guide or porter – the paths are well-worn and ad hoc tagging along with other travelers is possible.
 We decided to hire a porter to carry one big backpack (limit up to 20 kilos) for the two of us.
 We never regretted our decision.
 The porters not only carry bags, but also act as informal guides and make sure you don’t lose your way (after an experience in Kazakhstan, we are now wary of getting lost when mountains are involved).
-We hired our porter through Swissa travel agency in Pokhara – they were honest and straightforward.
+We hired our porter through Swissa travel agency (official name is Raging River Runner with tel: +977 01 4700872) in Pokhara – they were honest and straightforward.
 Ask anyone, especially an Israeli tourist, where to find the Pokhara Swissa office.
+Please note that there are other tour agencies using the Swissa name so be sure you’re at the original.
 Cost: 500 NPR ($8) per day (includes all accommodation and food for the porter) + bus tickets (450 NPR).

 - How to Get There: Take a bus to Besisahar from Pokhara (5 hours) or Kathmandu (6-7 hours).
 You can start the trek immediately from Besisahar or hop on a bumpy local bus with chickens and goats to Bhulbhule, the town that marks the beginning of the vehicle-less trail.
 We began walking from there.
 At the end of the trek, we took a jeep from Tatopani to Beni, then boarded a local bus from Beni to Pokhara – it’s an all-day, rump-bruising journey.
 If you hike past Tatopani up and over Poon Hill, you will exit the circuit at Nayapul and can hop a public bus or arrange a private taxi to Pokhara from there.